Thursday, April 3, 2008

 The Rule of 72 is a very simple way of illustrating the growth potential of compound interest.
 The rule says simply this:

-frac {72} {i} approx n, where i is the interest rate and n is the number of time periods needed to double the principal.
+, where is the interest rate and is the number of time periods needed to double the principal.

 However, the above Rule of 72 merely gives an approximation of the time needed to retain an investment before it doubles in value.
 The accurate calculation is as follows: